-My colleague recommended me to visit this special place called Our Lady’s Island, nestling in the most south-easterly corner of Ireland, and ten miles from Wexford Town, near Rosslare in County Wexford.
+My colleague recommended visiting this special place called Our Lady’s Island.
+Nestling in the most south-easterly corner of Ireland, and ten miles from Wexford Town, near Rosslare in County Wexford.

-The day was rainy but when we arrived to Our Lady’s Island it was beautiful sunny there.
-I was delighted by fabulous and peaceful scenery.
-This Island is very different from the coastal scenery but truly unique and it has a natural beauty and spiritual feel.
+The day was rainy but when we arrived at Our Lady’s Island it was beautiful sunny there.
+I was delighted by the fabulous and peaceful scenery.
+This Island is very different from the coastal scenery.
+But truly unique and it has a natural beauty and spiritual feel.

 Lady’s Island Lake is an important breeding ground for terns and this is the second largest colony in Europe.

 Our Lady’s Island housed an Augustinian settlement, and its church still stands today.
-Visitors can also view Our Lady’s Well, and the remains of St Vaughn’s Church and a Leaning Tower that dates from the Norman era.
-You can take a lovely walk around the island with a lake, enjoyed bird life, church, old cemetery and scenic views.
+Visitors can also view Our Lady’s Well, the remains of St Vaughn’s Church, and a Leaning Tower that dates from the Norman era.
+You can take a lovely walk around the island with a lake.
+And enjoy the bird life, church, old cemetery, and scenic views.

 At the north end of the lake is the village of Lady’s Island.
-The ‘island’ itself has been joined to the mainland by a causeway, so it is actually a peninsula sticking out into the lake from the village.
-On the peninsula are a castle, a leaning tower, church ruins and a graveyard.
-The leaning tower is a small stone tower which was built on unstable ground and now leans at an angle.
-The space in front of the castle is a pilgrimage site associated with the Blessed Virgin Mary: the pilgrimage takes place in August each year, when believers come from all over Ireland to gather and pray.
+The island has been joined to the mainland by a causeway.
+So it is actually a peninsula sticking out into the lake from the village.
+On the peninsula are a castle, a leaning tower, church ruins, and a graveyard.
+The leaning tower is a small stone tower that was built on unstable ground and now leans at an angle.
+The space in front of the castle is a pilgrimage site associated with the Blessed Virgin Mary.
+The pilgrimage takes place in August each year when believers come from all over Ireland to gather and pray.

 The Island has two churches, The Church of the Assumption – the Parish Church and St. Catherine’s in Tacumshane just a few miles away.
-The church was designed by Edward W Pugin, the son of Augustus Pugin one of the foremost architects of the Victorian age.
+Designed by Edward W Pugin, the son of Augustus Pugin one of the foremost architects of the Victorian age.
 The church was opened on the 15th of August, 1864.

-In the village of Lady’s Island there are The Church of the Assumption, the Community Centre which is housed in modern building, The Island Bar and nice little gift shop.
+In the village of Lady’s Island, there is The Church of the Assumption, a Community Centre which is housed in a modern building, The Island Bar, and a nice little gift shop.